Nelson Mandela Center for Reconciliation

 Meet our specialists

-Set within the 10,000 hectare Shambala Private Game Reserve, The Nelson Mandela Centre for Reconciliation is an unique property in a non-malarial, big five safari area, easily accessible from Johannesburg by road or by air.
+Set within the 10,000 hectare Shambala Private Game Reserve, The Nelson Mandela Center for Reconciliation is an unique property in a non-malarial, big five safari area, easily accessible from Johannesburg by road or by air.

 The house was built for Nelson Mandela as his bush home, a place to rest and welcome friends and visiting dignitaries following his departure from an official political role in 1999, and was intended as somewhere he could both spend time with his family and host visitors in supreme comfort, surrounded by a beautiful area of the African bush.

-The Nelson Mandela Centre for Reconciliation (NMCR) consists of five double en-suite bedrooms in one wing with a master suite, Mandela's private apartment, completing the accommodation options.
+The Nelson Mandela Center for Reconciliation (NMCR) consists of five double en-suite bedrooms in one wing with a master suite, Mandela's private apartment, completing the accommodation options.
 There are also a number of other bedrooms for staff situated in another section of the house.
 Together the NMCR offers an exclusive and luxurious option for families and groups seeking a private safari retreat in a beautiful bushveld setting.

 Activities on the Shambala Reserve include game viewing in adapted safari vehicles early in the morning, in the cooler afternoon and evening hours and at night in the light of spotlights.
 Walking safaris on the reserve give visitors an opportunity for a different perspective on safari.
 The huge dam offers boat safaris and fishing trips.
 Shambala's elephant herd provide the special experience of heading into the bush on the back of Earth's largest land mammal and the breeding programs of the reserve provide visitors with a fascinating insight to the incredible efforts of conservation specialists in the field.